 - Set aside.

-- Add maple syrup and pure vanilla.
+- Add maple syrup and pure vanilla.3/4 cup maple syrup, 1 tsp pure vanilla

 - Slowly bring the sugar mixture to a boil (approximately 15 minutes).